Examination in Marital and Family Therapy

 Candidates should contact their state boards concerning applications and eligibility requirements.
 After the state board has approved the applicant to sit for the Exam, the candidate should follow the instructions as defined by their jurisdiction.

 Candidates also will be asked to fill out an additional application for PTC.
 Once the PTC application is completed and the examination fee of three hundred and fifty dollars ($350.00) has been received, candidates will receive an identification number and information concerning the testing centers.
-Candidates will be instructed to contact PSI directly to schedule their examination date and time.
+Candidates will be instructed to contact Prometric directly to schedule their examination date and time.

 Please contact your state board directly with any questions concerning application deadlines and additional fees for licensure and application.
 Your state may have additional requirements that may supersede the ones outlined above.